 Rowenta Turbo Silence Fans

-One series of fans that I have at the top of my to-buy list are the Rowenta Turbo Silence fans, specifically the Rowenta VU5670 Oscillating Fan (or the slightly more affordable Rowenta VU5550).
+One family of fans you may not know about, but you should consider are the Rowenta Turbo Silence fans, specifically the Rowenta VU5670 Oscillating Fan or the more affordable Rowenta VU5550.
 This is a standing fan with a 5-speed design and a remote control.
-Why consider a $100+ standing fan when I have Dysons?
+Why consider a $100+ standing fan with a more traditional design?

 The thing about Rowenta fans is that they are designed with quiet in mind.
 Also standing fans are more versatile than desktop fans as they don’t require previous counter-top or dresser-top space.
 They can easily be aimed up or down while a Dyson can only be aimed down a scant 10 degrees.